abpio/abp-commercial-docs/en/studio/solution-explorer.md

 ## Folder

 When adding modules directly to the root of the solution, it can become disorganized, especially with numerous modules.
 Utilizing a folder structure allows us to organize modules more efficiently.
 This method enables executing collective commands within a specified folder.
-You can create a new folder using the *Add* -> *New Folder* button on the solution explorer context-menu it opens *New folder* window.
+You can create a new folder using the *Add* -> *New Folder* button on the root of the solution context-menu it opens *New folder* window.
 You can also rename, delete, and move folders using the solution explorer.

 ![new-folder](./images/solution-explorer/new-folder.png)

 - `Folder name`: Give the folder name that we wanna see in solution explorer.
 We can create nested folder with `/` character.
 This is a solution explorer folder so, it doesn't create a real folder.
 Ensure each folder name is unique.

-You can click the `OK` button to add the folder to the solution.
+You can click the *OK* button to add the folder to the solution.
 When you right-click the solution folder, it opens the context-menu you can see the following options;

 ![folder-context-menu](./images/solution-explorer/folder-context-menu.png)